ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 ## other methods for accounting for carbon

 The excellent [Electricity Map](https://www.electricitymap.org/?page=map&solar=false&remote=true&wind=false) has a great figure showing different methods for accounting for carbon.
 This post focused on the carbon value of projects, so covers *consequential accounting*.

+![Figure 3]({{ "/assets/avg_marginal/fig3.jpg"}})
+**Figure 3 - Comparison of carbon accounting methods [Tomorrow.com](http://www.tmrow.com/)**

   If you are accounting for the carbon that is emitted from your personal choices, the *location* or *market* based methods are relevant.

-![Figure 3]({{ "/assets/avg_marginal/fig3.jpg"}})

 Thanks for reading!